SrejonJoy/Business-Website/README.md

 - Laravel’s storage is ephemeral on most PaaS providers.
 If you handle file uploads, use S3/Cloud Storage and configure `FILESYSTEM_DISK=s3` and credentials.
 - Cache/Queue: consider Redis add-ons and set `CACHE_DRIVER=redis`, `QUEUE_CONNECTION=redis` if needed.
  - CORS: set `CORS_ALLOWED_ORIGINS` to your frontend origin(s); defaults include localhost.
- - If your Railway build fails mentioning `php80 has been dropped`, set a service variable `NIXPACKS_PHP_VERSION=8.2` and redeploy.
+ - If your Railway build fails mentioning `php80 has been dropped`, either switch to Dockerfile build (preferred) or set `NIXPACKS_PHP_VERSION=82` and redeploy.

 ### 3) Deploy the frontend (Vercel or Netlify)